-Subsequent performance testing:
+You must perform the following:

-•If you are not using a continuous emission monitoring system (CEMS), conduct subsequent performance tests every 8,760 hours or 3 years, whichever comes first.

-\If your RICE is currently non-operational:

--Do not startup the engine solely to conduct the performance test; conduct the test when the engine is started up again.
+- -Subsequent performance testing every 8,760 hours or 3 years, whichever comes first - •If engine is for limited use, conduct subsequent performance tests every 8,760 hours of operation or 5 years, whichever comes first. - If your engine is currently non-operational: - -Do not startup the engine solely to conduct the performance test; conduct the test when the engine is started up again.